 Best Torque Wrenches: Keep Everything Tight and Secure

-Some of the best and most affordable torque wrenches for automotive use
+Here are some of the best and most affordable torque wrenches for automotive use.

 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

 BY Ray Prince / LAST UPDATED ON May 24, 2019

 Torque wrenches are an integral part of an automotive mechanic's tool kit, allowing nuts and bolts to be tightened to exact specifications.
 Their unique construction, consisting of threaded fasteners, allow users to apply the correct amount of force, load, and tension to tighten correctly without damaging your engine or other internal parts.

 To work, torque wrenches use a ratchet mechanism combined with a set of gears to rotate the wrench handle backward while the fastener stays in one place, tightening and loosening bolts to the correct torque.
 The best torque wrenches make accurate torque readings (expressed as foot-pounds), have a durable construction, are American-made, and come in four available sizes: 1/4-inch drive, 3/8-inch drive, 1/2-inch drive, and 3/4-inch drive.